-Frank was named a “Northern California Rising Star” by Super Lawyers Magazine in 2016, 2017, and 2018 (awarded to top 2.5% of California attorneys under 40).
-The 2017 and 2018 editions of Legal 500 also rank Frank as a Recommended Attorney, noting that clients describe Frank as “easy and enjoyable to work with,” and always able to “find solutions to difficult problems.”
+Frank was named a “Northern California Rising Star” by Super Lawyers Magazine in 2016 - 2020 (awarded to top 2.5% of California attorneys under 40).
+The 2017 - 2019 editions of Legal 500 also rank Frank as a Recommended Attorney, noting that clients describe Frank as “easy and enjoyable to work with,” and always able to “find solutions to difficult problems.”

 Frank is currently focused on the San Francisco Bay Area region where he advises clients such as Facebook, Bohannon Development Company, Genzon, and Ensemble Investments.

 - Counseling Facebook on approvals for the continued expansion of its Menlo Park facilities, including the Willow Campus Master Plan which involves 1,500 housing units, a grocery store, and 1.75 million square feet of office uses.